Why Would You Use An elearning Library?

 All media, audio, text and video files are kept in the elearning library.
 Files, documents and media can be accessed, read, downloaded and edited from this one central storage location.

-Access to an elearning library levels the playing field for all learners because it can be accessed whenever and wherever the participant chooses.
-It also enables those learners who like to revisit learning resources multiple times the option to do so–at their own pace.
+Access to an elearning library ensures consistent access for all learners, who can log in at a time and place that suits them.
+It also enables those learners who like to revisit learning resources multiple times the option to do so – at their own pace.
 Studies have shown that elearning libraries are also beneficial for the neuro-divergent learner.

 Research shows that because elearning is self-paced participants feel reduced levels of stress.
-There is a tendency for contemporary learners to opt for ‘bite-sized’ learning and using elearning libraries facilitates this.
-Research discovered strong evidence to suggest that self paced learning enables a much higher degree of retention–between 40 – 60% online opposed to 8-10% class based.
+There is a tendency for contemporary learners to opt for ‘bite-sized’ learning, now widely reffered to as microlearning

 This means training in your organisation must be an ongoing and continuous cycle.
 Here’s where an elearning content library comes into its own.
 Whether you know what you want, or you need support in determining your next steps, Real Projects can work with you to set the process of continuous learning in motion.